dhis2/scheduler-app/README.md

 # Scheduler for DHIS 2

 The Scheduler is an app for managing server jobs in DHIS2.
 It provides the ability to create, modify and delete jobs, given the right permissions.
+Documentation on scheduling can be found [here](https://docs.dhis2.org/master/en/user/html/dataAdmin_scheduling.html).

 ### Getting started